 Fraudulent conveyance or fraudulent transfer is attempting to avoid a debt by moving assets to another person or legal entity.
 The law generally defines it as a civil matter, not a criminal one.
 Moreover, it is commonly addressed in creditor/debtor law.
 Judges often employ these statutes to restore assets that a debtor transferred in order to avoid payments to one or more creditors.
-It is also a common action brought by judgment creditors and trustees in bankruptcy cases.
+It is also a common action brought by judgment creditors, as well as trustees in bankruptcy cases.

 Fraudulent conveyance can be averted by enacting an asset protection plan in anticipation of an unforeseen lawsuit.
 Assume someone will sue you.
 There are ways to protect assets after a lawsuit.
 But it is best to protect yourself before you need it.
 By doing it in a timely fashion one need not be concerned about fraudulent transfer claims.

 When you convey an asset in order to defraud or delay a legitimate creditor, you are engaging in fraudulent conveyance.
 However, even if you are aware that your assets are at risk and you move that asset out of reach, you have NOT committed a crime.
 In almost all cases it is merely a civil matter and you cannot go to jail for it.
 This includes moving your assets into an asset protection vehicle in the heat of legal battle.
 California has some unique laws that go beyond the mere civil, however we never seen anyone prosecuted under these statutes.